-- Reassure him that if something hurts, there are ways to help the pain, including medicine, relaxation, listening to music and playing games.
+- Reassure your child that if something hurts, there are ways to help ease the pain, including medicine, relaxation, listening to music and playing games.

-- Use one of his stuffed animals to show what will happen and encourage him to ask questions and talk about his fears.
+- Use one of your child’s stuffed animals to show what will happen and encourage them to ask questions and talk about their fears.

-- Reassure your child that you will be with him as much as you can.
+- Reassure your child that you will be with them as much as you can.

-- If your child seems uneasy with talk about the hospital or clinic, stop and try again later.
+- If your child seems uneasy talking about the hospital, stop and try again later.

-- Reassure him that having to go to the clinic does not mean he has done something wrong.
+- Reassure your child that having to go to the hospital does not mean they have done something wrong.

 - Encourage your child to bring toys or activities from home to play with during waiting times.

 A child understands things based on their age and developmental level.
 You probably have many ideas of your own.
 Here are some of ours that you might also find helpful.

 Infants and toddlers need to have familiar objects around them at the hospital.
 Bring along your child's favorite toy, blanket or other comfort item.